 It’s possible (but very hard) to move hit testing off the main thread or to do hit testing against an older version of the layout tree, or to come up with some other technological fix.
 Thus it’s not impossible to move style and layout off the main thread “optimistically”, but it is challenging.
 That said, browser developers are always looking for ways to make things faster, and I expect that at some point in the future style and layout will be moved to their own thread.
 Maybe you’ll be the one to do it?

-This chapter explained in some detail the two-thread rendering system at the core of modern browsers.
+This chapter demonstrated the two-thread rendering system at the core of modern browsers.
 The main points to remember are:

 commit